ietf-teep/architecture/draft-ietf-teep-architecture.md

 higher-end IoT devices, creates the need for different mandatory-to-implement algorithms already from the start.

 Crypto agility in TEEP concerns the use of symmetric as well as asymmetric algorithms.
-In the context of TEEP, symmetric algorithms are used for encryption of TA binaries and personalization data whereas the asymmetric algorithms are mostly used for signing messages.
+In the context of TEEP, symmetric algorithms are used for encryption and integrity protection of TA binaries and personalization data whereas the asymmetric algorithms are used for signing messages and managing symmetric keys.

 In addition to the use of cryptographic algorithms in TEEP, there is also the need to make use of different attestation technologies.